TumblrX/Frontend/commitmessage.md

 👌Done

--  adding unit tests on the Email section component
+-  adding unit tests on the password section component

 ✔️To-do

 1. adding validations on the User inputs
-2. adding for the rest components
+2. adding unit testing  for the rest components
-3. adding more tests on that component
+3. adding more tests on password and email components